seismoMSL/AmPHIB/README.md

 # AmPHIB

-AmPHIB - Amphibious Bayesian is a RMT inversion roution using a uniform X-dimensional tree importance sampling algorithm: uniXtree.
+AmPHIB - Amphibious Bayesian is an RMT inversion routine using a uniform X-dimensional tree importance sampling algorithm: uniXtree.
-In its current version it is able to consider uncertanities by high noise, station misalignments and onset-times.
+In its current version, it can consider uncertainties by high noise, station misalignments, and onset times.

 Simulation can be done using 1D and 3D synthetics:
 - CAP (1D)